jianshu93/rust-diskann/README.md

 - **Medoid-based entry points**: Smart starting points for search
 - **Parallel query processing**: Using rayon for concurrent searches.
 Note: this may increase the loaded pages during memory map
 - **Minimal memory footprint**: ~330MB RAM for 2GB index (16% of file size)
+- **Extensitve benchmarks**: Speed, accuracy and memory consumption benchmark with HNSW (both in-memory and on-disk)

 ## Usage in Rust 🦀